-By developing security as code, we will strive to create awesome products and services, provide insights directly to developers, and generally favor iteration over trying to always come up with the best answer before every release and deployment.
+By developing security as code, we strive to create awesome products and services, provide insights directly to developers, and generally favour iteration over trying to always come up with the best answer before every release and deployment.

-We won't simply rely on scanners and reports to make code better.
+We will not simply rely on scanners and reports to make code better.
 We will attack products and services like an outsider to defend what we've created.
 We will learn the loopholes, look for weaknesses, and we will work to provide remediation actions instead of long lists of problems.

 We will not wait for our organizations to fall victim to mistakes and attackers.
 We will not settle for finding what is already known; instead, we will look for anomalies yet to be detected.
-We will strive to be a better partner by valuing what we value.
+We will strive to be better partners by upholding platform values.

 - Best practices for automating security checks and remediation.

 - Hardening the container and Kubernetes infrastructure and workloads.

 - Detecting and responding to runtime threats with sustained efforts.

 - Integrate security scanners for containers: This should be part of the process for adding containers to the registry.